Other Ways to Donate

 Inspired by this early exposure to science, John Dale later became a volunteer and then an instructor for Pueblo Science's science camps.
 His involvement motivated him to pursue a STEM degree at the university level.
 In 2020, he successfully completed his Bachelor's degree and obtained a license as a Chemical Engineer.
 Currently employed as an engineer at JGC Philippines, he has plans to pursue graduate studies while remaining committed to advocating STEM education for children.

-Russel Hassan was age 11 during when he joined the eight-week after-school program at Palmerston Public School in Toronto, led by Pueblo Science.
+Russel Hassan was age 11 when he joined the eight-week after-school program at Palmerston Public School in Toronto, led by Pueblo Science.
 There, he wrote his first computer program and experimented with circuits, sparking his passion for science and prompting him to explore more science classes in high school.

 Inspired by the impact of hands-on science education, Russel began volunteering as an assistant demonstrator for Pueblo Science's after-school programs and children's camps, further fuelling his commitment to making science enjoyable and accessible.